 - Research and development into high efficiency technologies.

 - Energy efficiency of buildings and industry is high leverage.
-It leads to less energy use, which leads to coal, oil, and gas being used.
+It leads to less overall energy use, which leads to less coal, oil, and gas being used.
 It also saves families, business, and communities money.

 Potential Co-Benefits of Encouraging Energy Efficiency🔗